rahulr56/OpenMP/DistributedComputing/README.md

 ```

 *__Memory Consumed:__*
-Each node creates an array of size `N` to store the computed results and sends this array to the adjacent node.
-Hence, the total memory reuired in all the nodes is `N*P`.
+Node 0 creates an array of size `N` to store the computed results and sends this array to the adjacent node.
+The next node computes values and stores them in the same array.
+Hence, the total memory consumption is `θ(N)`

 *__Communication per iteration:__*
 As this algorithm is CHAIN structured, there are no  or `θ(1)` communictions happening in every iteration.